 Our offices are closed due to the lock-down – but we are still online!
 Programmes are in direct contact with clients, but if you have a question for a specific programme, click here to find out who you can contact.

 Documentation / Home Affairs

-In terms of civic services at the Department of Home Affairs, DHA has confirmed that services such as birth registration (not late registration of birth), temporary identity certificates, collection of smart IDs, replacement of birth/death certificates, passports for those in delivery of essential goods and those who are travelling outside the country for medical services are being provided.
+Civic services at the Department of Home Affairs: DHA has confirmed that services such as birth registration (not late registration of birth), temporary identity certificates, collection of smart IDs, replacement of birth/death certificates, passports for those in delivery of essential goods and those who are travelling outside the country for medical services are being provided.
 Under Level 3 of the national lockdown, the Late Registration of Birth and the soleminsation and registration of marriages will also be rendered, according to the Directions.